AniruthKarthik/stt/README.md

 # Fedora STT (Speech-to-Text)

-A lightweight, offline, and secure Speech-to-Text (STT) solution for Fedora Linux.
+No offline STT solution available online worked properly on my PC, so I built my own.
+This is a lightweight, offline, and secure Speech-to-Text solution specifically optimized for Fedora Linux.
 This tool allows you to transcribe speech locally and inject it directly into any active application.

 ## Key Features
 - **Toggle Trigger:** Press and hold **F8** to record, release to transcribe.